flibber-hk/HollowKnight.TrandoPlus/README.md

 - Locations will receive multiple items to compensate for the removed locations - the PreferMultiShiny setting in RandoPlus affects placements if limited room rando is enabled.
 - Will not be available if RandoPlus is not installed - RandoPlus does not need to be active for this setting to function, though.
+- A log is created in the Randomizer logs folder listing the rooms which were not removed.